unirakun/roadhog-saga/README.md

  - `API_GET_POSTS_ERROR`
  - `API_GET_POSTS_END`

-You can then catch these actions in on of your saga :
+You can then catch these actions in one of your saga :
 ```es6
 yield takeEvery(action => /API_.*?_STARTED/.test(action.type), /* start a loading indicator */)